craftablescience/armcomp/README.md

 Python 3.6 or greater must be installed to use this application.
 The code may rely on C++20 features, I haven't checked.
 You will need at least a C++17 capable compiler.

+## acknowledgements
+Without ARMSim there would have been no way to run the generated assembly program.
+To the people that worked on that, thank you ♥️

 ## sample code
 This example code:
 ```arm